-As a small token of appreciation, we’re giving away 3 tools from our Positive Psychology Toolkit© for free.
+As a small token of appreciation, we’re giving away three tools from our Positive Psychology Toolkit© for free.

 You can download them here.

-It turns out that it’s not so easy to pick just 3 tools out of 330+ activities, assessments, and interventions (plus we don’t like to play favorites!)
+It turns out that it’s not so easy to pick only three tools out of the 330+ activities, assessments, and interventions (plus we don’t like to play favorites!)

-Read on to learn more about these 3 tools hand-picked by the PositivePsychology.com team, and how they can bring value to the lives of your clients.
+Read on to learn more about these three tools hand picked by the PositivePsychology.com team and how they can bring value to the lives of your clients.

-Added to the toolkit as part of the June monthly update, this tool seeks to resolve a tension that can arise when challenging circumstances are present in one’s life: we can become so focused on dealing with the problem and regaining a sense of control that we lose track of what matters most in life.
+Added to the toolkit as part of the June monthly update, this tool seeks to resolve the tension that can arise during challenging circumstances.
+We can become so focused on dealing with the problem and regaining a sense of control that we lose track of what matters most in life.